 Mitigation is the cornerstone of emergency management.
 It’s the continuing effort to lessen the impact disasters have on people and property.
 Mitigation is defined as “sustained action that reduces or eliminates long-term risk to people and property from natural hazards and their effects.”

-In an effort coordinated by Ada County Emergency Management (ACEM), local governments and districts completed the 2017 update of the Ada County Multi-Hazard Mitigation Plan.
+In an effort coordinated by Ada County Emergency Management & Community Resilience (ACEM), local governments and districts completed the 2017 update of the Ada County Multi-Hazard Mitigation Plan.
 The update included information on:

 - The seven potential natural hazards of Ada County and dam failure

 - Risk assessments, that include computer modeling, to describe potential losses from these hazards

 - A set of goals, objectives and actions that will guide future mitigation activities within the county